Pikes Peak Jeep Tour

 Mountains make their own weather, and they don't much care for weather forecasters.

 Sometimes we can't get to the summit, and that's not too bad.
-There are a few areas in which the close the highway.
-Typically we feel anything
+There are a few areas in which they can close the highway.
+Typically we feel

-less than Glen Cove (mile 13 of the 19) is not worth it and will suggest cancelling.
-Anything above Glen Cove gets above the treeline and is still
+anything less than Glen Cove (mile 13 of the 19) is not worth it and will suggest cancelling.
+Anything above Glen Cove gets above the treeline

 Glen Cove itself is where we'll typically give people the choice to cancel or to go for it.
 Glen Cove is at 11,450 above sea level.
 It is not on top